 Students who have concerns related to their ability to provide a clear Police Information Check should consult with the Faculty of Nursing, Undergraduate Nursing Office, immediately upon being admitted to the program.
 The ultimate responsibility for ensuring that students meet the requirements of clinical agencies lies with the students.
 Other background checks may be required by a clinical agency, such as a child intervention record check.
 Students will be advised if any additional background checks are required by a clinical agency.
-See §23.8.3 for more information on the general requirements concerning Police Information Checks and the fees associated with them.
+See Requirement for Police Information Checks for more information on the general requirements concerning Police Information Checks and the fees associated with them.

-g.
 Language Competency: Besides demonstrating overall English language proficiency, students entering the Faculty of Nursing in an Undergraduate BScN Program need a further level of spoken English proficiency, regardless of their citizenship status or country of origin.
 Speech competence is a prerequisite for enrolment in clinical courses.
 Students who have not achieved the necessary level of competence may not register for these courses.
-See §\$13.3.1 and 13.3.2.
-Students in the BScN Bilingual Program have additional requirements about proficiency in French (see §§16.11.4 and 183.1.2).
+See English Language Proficiency and Spoken English Requirement.
+Students in the BScN Bilingual Program have additional requirements about proficiency in French (see BSc in Nursing-Bilingual Program/Baccalauréat ès sciences infirmières (bilingue) and Admission Requirements).

-(3) Clinical Performance
+Clinical Performance

-- a.
 Students must complete theory and practice components of nursing courses to receive credit.
 Students who have not received a pass in the clinical/laboratory portion of a nursing course are not given credit for the course and must repeat both the clinical and non-clinical portions of the course.
-The clinical component, explained in the course outline, must be completed for credit to be granted. - A student who is absent more than one clinical day in any one clinical nursing course may need to make up the lost time before being allowed to continue in the program. - c.
+The clinical component, explained in the course outline, must be completed for credit to be granted.

+A student who is absent more than one clinical day in any one clinical nursing course may need to make up the lost time before being allowed to continue in the program.

 The Dean, or supervisor acting on behalf of the Dean, may immediately deny assignment of a student to, withdraw a student from, or vary terms, conditions or site of a practicum/clinical placement if the Dean or supervisor has reasonable grounds to believe that this is necessary in order to protect the public interest.
-(See §23.8.2 and Practicum Intervention Policy.)
+(See Practicum Intervention Policy.)
 For unprofessional, incompetent or unsafe practice on the part of the student not directly related to medical issues, the transcript will reflect the practices and sanctions delineated in the Code of Student Behavior.
 Amendments to the Code of Student Behaviour occur throughout the year.
 The official version of the Code of Student Behaviour, as amended from time to time, is housed on the University Governance website at www.governance.ualberta.ca.
 The sanction typically includes a grade of F being assigned.
-The student has the right to appeal the Dean's decision to the GFC Practice Review Board (PRB). - Students who fail the same clinical course twice will be required to withdraw from the program. - (4) Professional Ethics/Code of Student Behavior: All students enrolled in the Faculty of Nursing are bound by, and shall comply with the Professional Codes of Ethics governing the profession and practice of Nursing. - a.
+The student has the right to appeal the Dean's decision to the GFC Practice Review Board (PRB).

+Students who fail the same clinical course twice will be required to withdraw from the program.

+Professional Ethics/Code of Student Behavior: All students enrolled in the Faculty of Nursing are bound by, and shall comply with the Professional Codes of Ethics governing the profession and practice of Nursing.

 "Professional Codes of Ethics" means the current Canadian Nurses Association's Code of Ethics for Registered Nurses, and all other relevant professional codes and practice standards for registered nurses.